Creative Jobs: What Graphic Designers Do

 Characters boosting communication

-Personification applied appropriately is a factor of positive user experience, it strengthens the brand image and brand awareness.
+Appropriately applied personification is a factor in a positive user experience; it strengthens brand image and brand awareness.
 That is why mascots and characters often become a part of a design concept and content strategy.
-And here graphic designers can show their best.
-Efficient mascots corresponding to expectations of the target audience provide originality and flow of communication which is closer to natural.
+And here, graphic designers can show their best.
+Efficient mascots corresponding to expectations of the target audience provide originality and flow of communicatio,n which is closer to natural.

 Toonie mascot and stickers design